quantumomics/Mu/chemistry/paper.md

+Mylar® polyester film retains good physical proper- ties over a wide temperature range (–70 to 150°C [–94 to 302°F]), and it is also used at temperatures from –250 to 200°C (–418 to 392°F) when the physical requirements are not as demanding.
+Some physical and thermal properties of Mylar® are summarized in Table.

+Mylar® A films have balanced tensile properties and excellent resistance to moisture and most chemicals.
+They can withstand temperature extremes from -100°F to 300ºF.
+Mylar® does not become brittle with age under normal conditions, because it contains no plasticizers.

 <b>References:</b>
 1. Thermal properties of Sn-based solder alloys.
 Morando, C., Fornaro, O., Garbellini, O. et al. J Mater Sci: Mater Electron (2014) 25: 3440.
 DOI: https://doi.org/10.1007/s10854-014-2036-6.
 2. Morando, Carina & Fornaro, Osvaldo & Garbellini, Olga & Palacio, Hugo.
 (2014).
 Thermal Properties of Sn-based Solder Alloys.
 J. Mater.
 Sci.: Mater.
 Electron.
 25. 3440-3447.
 DOI: https://doi.org/10.1007/s10854-014-2036-6.